vhtruongvn/weatherforcasttestproject/README.md

 </p>

 ### Extra features
-* Geolocation for determining the current position of the device.
+* Pull to refresh.
-* API provided error messages.
+* Choosing units between metric and imperial.

 ### Features that could be implemented
-* i18n
+* Geolocation for determining the current position of the device.
-* Choosing units between metric and imperial
+* Reload weather data every 5 mins.